St Joseph's School - A Catholic Voluntary Academy

 • The progression of the children is tracked on an excel tracking system which shows the progress of each child through the programme.

-• Year 1 children work through the programme and have access to additional phonics support through interventions and hot-spots which are identified by the class teacher and the reading leader.
+• Year 1 children work through the programme, and have access to additional phonics support through in-class interventions and Fast Track Tutoring (FTT), which is identified by the class teacher and the reading leader.

 • During the Read, Write Inc lessons the children will work in partners to help them to build skills and support others with their reading.